renji18/full_stack_assessment_skeleton/docs/README.md

 > **Execution**
 >
 > - You can use the script `npm run frontend` from `package.json` in the `root folder`, or you can first navigate to the 'frontend' folder via `cd frontend` and then run `npm start`.
+> - MAKE SURE THAT THE BACKEND SERVER IS UP AND RUNNING.

 ## 3. Backend API development on Node